Have you seen this light on your instrument panel? What the heck does the symbol mean and what the heck do you do about it?

 - An exclamation point in a fish bowl

 - An exclamation point in a cup

 - And, a real favorite, a candle in a glass!

 Never has anyone called and said “I have an exclamation point in the cutaway of a tire” – which is exactly what it is!

-Under the category of maligned, everyone from drivers to service personnel, believe it is nothing but a pain in the neck.
+Everyone from motorists to service personnel, believe it is nothing but a pain in the neck.
 But, in truth, it is doing its job, calling attention to the fact that the pressure in one or more of your tires is low.
-Addressing the issue when it comes up will save you money on tires by extending their life and in gas by reducing rolling resistance.
+Addressing the issue when it comes up will save you money on tires and fuel by extending the life of your tires and by reducing rolling resistance, respectively.

 The light suggests four possible scenarios: